mosmabro/bamboo-sample-cdk-app/README.md

 2. Artifact download: that is basically *cdk.out* directory

-3. AWS CloudFormation Stack: which will bootstrap the deployment environment by creating the required deployment resources.
+3. [Bootstrap] AWS CloudFormation Stack: which will bootstrap the deployment environment by creating the required deployment resources.
 That is basically what `cdk bootstrap` would do to prepare the environment for deploying assets -- for more details check [CDK CLI](https://docs.aws.amazon.com/cdk/latest/guide/cli.html).
 In this step, I basically create an S3 bucket that will be used to upload generated CloudFormation templates and assets (Lambda Function code) in the following steps.

-4. Script: reads all assets from **manifest.json** file, zip their folders and generates a CloudFormation parameters files.
+4. [Publish] Script: reads all assets from **manifest.json** file, zip their folders and generates a CloudFormation parameters files.
 The script will be found in file `publish.sh` in this repo.

-5. Amazon S3 Object: Publishes or uploads all assets to the deployment S3 bucket.
+5. [Publish] Amazon S3 Object: Publishes or uploads all assets to the deployment S3 bucket.

-6. Amazon S3 Object: Uploads the CloudFormation template to the deployment S3 bucket.
+6. [Deploy] Amazon S3 Object: Uploads the CloudFormation template to the deployment S3 bucket.
 Please note that this step can be merged with the above one.
 However, I serparated them to make a clear distinction between Publish and Deploy stages.
 Publish stage is scoped to steps 4 and 5, while deployment starts from this step.

-7. Amazon S3 Object: generates a pre-signed URL of the CloudFormation stack template because AWS CloudFormation Stack accepts only public URL.
+7. [Deploy] Amazon S3 Object: generates a pre-signed URL of the CloudFormation stack template because AWS CloudFormation Stack accepts only public URL.

-8. AWS CloudFormation Stack: deploys the CloudFormation template.
+8. [Deploy] AWS CloudFormation Stack: deploys the CloudFormation template.
 Configuration are show below
 <img src="images/deploy-task-config.png">